Sales negotiation techniques to close more deals

 Tips for successful implementation

-Applying active listening requires discipline and genuine interest in the other party.
+Applying active listening requires discipline and a genuine interest in the other party.
 The key is to make the client the protagonist of the conversation.

 6. The Power of Silence